dr-jam/AI-Games-Design/README.md

 ### Programming Projects

-There will be 3 programming projects in this course.
+There will be 3 programming projects in this course that when completed will provide a baseline of game AI techniques for you to construct a final project from.
+These projects are designed to introduce you to valuable frameworks and systems used in AI-based game design.
+The tentative list of projects are:
+1. Classic non-player character behavior controllers.
+2. Procedural story generation via natural language generation algorithms.
+3. Social and story modeling with Comme il Faut/Ensemble.

 ## Schedule